scikit-build/scikit-build-core/README.md

 # Whether to strip the binaries.
 True for scikit-build-core 0.5+.
 install.strip = false

+# The path (relative to platlib) for the file to generate.
+generate[].path = ""

+# The template to use for the file.
+This includes string.Template style
+# placeholders for all the metadata.
+If empty, a template-path must be set.
+generate[].template = ""

+# The path to the template file.
+If empty, a template must be set.
+generate[].template-path = ""

+# The place to put the generated file.
+The "build" directory is useful for CMake
+# files, and the "install" directory is useful for Python files, usually.
+You
+# can also write directly to the "source" directory, will overwrite existing
+# files & remember to gitignore the file.
+generate[].location = "install"

 # List dynamic metadata fields and hook locations in this table.
 metadata = {}